 What makes Barbaresco truly unique is its capacity to evolve with age.
 While approachable when young, it can easily be cellared for a decade, developing deeper notes of leather and truffle.
 A perfect choice for wine lovers seeking elegance with long-term complexity.

-Pinot Grigio is one of the most famous Italian white wines.
-Light, crisp, and refreshing, it is produced in Veneto, Friuli-Venezia Giulia, and Trentino-Alto Adige.
-With aromas of green apple, pear, and citrus, and a vibrant acidity, it is an easy-drinking wine much loved as an aperitif or with light meals.
+Pinot Grigio is one of the most iconic Italian white wines.
+Light, bright and refreshing, it’s produced in Veneto, Friuli-Venezia Giulia and Trentino-Alto Adige.
+With aromas of green apple, pear and citrus, plus its lively acidity, it’s the perfect wine for an aperitif or alongside light dishes.

-Its versatility allows it to pair with seafood, salads, light pasta dishes, and even Asian cuisine.
-Easy to drink and approachable, Pinot Grigio brings a touch of Italian freshness to every table.
+Its versatility makes it a natural match for seafood, salads, light pasta dishes and even Asian cuisine.
+Easy-going and approachable, Pinot Grigio brings a dose of genuine Italian freshness to every table.

 8. Nero d'Avola: Sicily’s Bold Red